 Signs and Symptoms of a Chemical Pregnancy

 Most women have no symptoms at all.
 There may be mild abdominal cramping as well as mild spotting just prior to what most women think is their normal menstrual cycle.
 The menstrual cycle usually begins on time or a few days late.
 Nature is not efficient at making babies, and modern research shows that the vast majority of fertile women who have a chemical pregnancy never even knew they were pregnant before they begin what they think is their normal menstrual cycle.

 The commonest cause is a genetic abnormality in the embryo, and nature prevents this abnormal embryo from developing any further.
 Genetic abnormalities can be because of multiple factors, but most of them are random and unpredictable.

 Treatment of a Chemical Pregnancy

-The most difficult aspect of a chemical pregnancy is the false hope that it creates - you get excited that you are finally pregnant - and then you have to deal with the crushing disappintment of having to cope with a miscarriage.
-For many couples, this can be the last straw which breaks the camel's back.
-They often find it easier to deal with a negative HCG result ; rather than a result which starts of offering hope by being positive, and then declines.
+The most difficult aspect of a chemical pregnancy is a false hope that it creates - you get excited that you are finally pregnant - and then you have to deal with the crushing disappointment of having to cope with a miscarriage.
+For many couples, this can be the last straw that breaks the camel's back.
+They often find it easier to deal with a negative HCG result; rather than a result which starts of offering hope by being positive, and then declines.